-Parental consent for referral will be sought but a referral will be made regardless of consent being given in cases where the child is at risk of significant harm.
+Parental consent for referral will be sought but a referral will be made regardless of consent being given in cases where there are safeguarding concerns about a child and making a referral is a proportionate response to those concerns.

 Staff will also share information and work in an integrated way to ensure a co-ordinated response from agencies to support families and meet the child's needs.